 16 years ago as a grade 8 student, you were asked about your short and long term goals.
 Odd question for a grade 8, whose only thoughts were what’s for lunch the next day?
 Nor in grade 8 would you ever think, ” one day I’ll be at this person’s wedding”.
-Throughout my duration of high school I knew of Mimi.
-However, it wasn’t till the last year of high school when we became close friends.
-Following our time after high school, our adventures kicked off with traveling to Hawaii, capturing their Iceland Proposal, and on a gorgeous fall day, capturing their Falls Golf Club wedding.
+Throughout my duration of high school, I knew of Mimi.
+However, it wasn’t until the last year of high school when we became close friends.
+Following our time after high school, our adventures kicked off with travelling.
+From Hawaii to capturing their Iceland Proposal, and on a gorgeous fall day, capturing their Falls Golf Club wedding.

-Long story short, we we’re all cut from our from our summer ultimate team in grade 12.
+Long story short, we were all cut from our summer ultimate team in grade 12.
 As a result, we decided to create our own team.
-It didn’t take long, before the team bonded us altogether.
-Over the course of this wild adventure I’ve come to know these two goofy people, who are perfect for each other.
+It didn’t take long before the team bonded us all together.
+Over the course of this wild adventure, I’ve come to know these two goofy people, who are perfect for each other.
 Mimi is a big kid at heart, and dreamer who accompanies Ted’s loving, and carefree personality.

-It’s unusual for me to be spending time with the bride and groom at their house the night before, making late night instant noodles, and waking up on the morning of the wedding to play disc golf with the groom.
-However, this wedding wasn’t the usual.
+It’s unusual for me to be spending time with the bride and groom at their house the night before.
+Spending the late-night making instant noodles, and waking up on the morning of the wedding to play disc golf with the groom.
+However, this wedding wasn’t usual.
 Only meeting Ted’s bridal party at the rehearsal, it didn’t take me long to realize how crazy this day could get with their outgoing personalities ( the photos speak for themselves).
 Speaking of unusual, did anyone think we would be waking up to 20 degrees, and sun in mid-October?
-With the nice weather, Ted took me out to a new disc golf course in Chilliwack, meanwhile Mimi was finishing up hair and make up by Mattia and Courtney, making her look absolutely stunning.
+With the nice weather, Ted took me out to a new disc golf course in Chilliwack.
+While we were playing disc golf Mimi was finishing up hair and makeup by Mattia and Courtney, making her look absolutely stunning.

-With this being my first time at the Falls Golf Club, the venue they have setup there, is perfect for intimate weddings!
+With this being my first time at the Falls Golf Club, the venue they have set up there is perfect for intimate weddings!
 Adding to the venue, was the DIY’s that Mimi and Ted spent numerous hours on.
-From the blankets as party favours, to the centrepieces, and even a customized photographers sign you could hear people comment about the DIY’s as people started to slowly trickle into the venue.
-Highlighting the ceremony, was Alex the cutest ring bearer, who dropped the ring not once, but twice putting smiles on peoples faces.
-To end the ceremony, Mimi and Ted exchanged their thoughtful vows, with Ted even dropping a few lines from Brooklyn 99!
+From the blankets as party favours to the centrepieces, and even a customized photographers sign you could hear people comment about the DIY’s as people started to slowly trickle into the venue.
+Highlighting the ceremony, was Alex the cutest ring bearer, who dropped the ring not once, but twice putting smiles on people’s faces.
+To end the ceremony, Mimi and Ted exchanged their thoughtful vows.
+To no one surprise, Ted even dropping a few lines from Brooklyn 99!
 Classic Ted!

-During the evening, speeches and performances, brought tears and laughter.
+During the evening, speeches and performances brought tears and laughter.
 Fortunately, I got to take part in some of that, and be a guest for this part of this evening.
-Mimi and Ted’s friends and family, were talented in the singing department, meanwhile Helen and I attempted a lip sync, and achieved our goals of making fool of ourselves.
+Mimi and Ted’s friends and family were talented in the singing department, meanwhile, Helen and I attempted a lip sync, and achieved our goals of making fool of ourselves.
 With no first dance, an impromptu first dance took place, on the dance floor later in the evening.
-Talking to these two after, they couldn’t have asked for a better first dance with friend and family along their side.
+Talking to these two after, they couldn’t have asked for a better first dance with friends and family along their side.